jjvanzon/JJs-Reference-Architecture/patterns-presentation.md

 }
 ```

-Keeping the members in the base class very general, and not applicable to specific situations, might make it less likely to break views upon change unintendedly.
+Keeping the members in the base class very general, and not applicable to specific situations, might make it less likely to break views upon change.

 As an alternative, you could also choose to use other design patterns, such as composition, to reduce the impact of changes:

 `<TODO: Code sample. >`

-Although a change to a child object used by multiple view models can still have an impact when using composition, the modular nature of composition allows for a potentially smaller scope of dependence, reducing the overall impact of the change.
+Although a child object used by multiple view models can still have an impact when making a change, the modular nature of composition allows for a potentially smaller scope of dependence, reducing the overall impact on the multiple views.

 <h3 id="view-models-conclusion">
 Conclusion
 </h3>

 Hopefully this gave a good impression of how [`ViewModels`](#viewmodels) might be structured.
 They can enable technology independence, preventing hard coupling to business logic and data access, offering a flexible way to model the user interaction.
 In the coming sections, more patterns will be introduced, to illustrate how these [`ViewModels`](#viewmodels) might be used in practice.
-To see where they come and go.
+To see where they come from and go.

 Presenter